Documentation – Current v24.1

 Regarding alignment, the camera should be translationally aligned with the center of the beam of light and the beam should be spatially uniform over the area that illuminates the camera.
 To find the reference position (often on-axis), corresponding to a field angle of zero, the camera can be rotated to align the direct image of the light source with the “center” of the image (usually the numeric center).
 See the Normalization compensation section for an example of a reference image.

 When rotating a camera or light source, the center of rotation should be the front of the camera or the front-most surface of the device which could affect the optical path.
 For example, if a camera has a lens hood, the camera should be positioned such that the front end of the lens hood is at the center of rotation.
 The first reason for doing this is to minimize the necessary area of the projected beam (rotating about a point other than the front could induce a lever arm that would require a larger beam of light to consistently overfill the device at all angles).
-Another reason for doing this is that the front of the camera device is the starting point for a stray light path.
+Another reason for doing this is that the front of the camera device could be the starting point for a stray light path.

 Diagram showing a basic stray light test configuration.
 The center of rotation should be the front of the camera.
 The beam of light should overfill the front of the camera.